roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 curl -L https://raw.githubusercontent.com/roeeyn/dotfiles/master/script/bootstrap_remote_server.sh | sh
 ```

-After this you need to log out and log in again to start with zsh.
+After this, you need to log out and log in again to start with zsh.

 ## 1.2 Install Docker